JamesIde/ide.ts/README.md

 This is a re-write of my [original site in Gatsby](https://github.com/JamesIde/jamesaide.com) to NextJS with TypeScript.
 All content is served from Contentful and styled with TailwindCSS.
 Text is rendered using React-Markdown.

-Migration to a better framework with incredible DX.
-No more plugins or GraphQL.

-The biggest change is the integration of a nested client-side rendered comments system.
-Its similar to Reddit, you can read, delete comments, and reply to other comments.
-Its embedded in the statically generated records page, for now.
-Other features include:

-- OAuth 2.0 with Google and Redis for server-side sessions.
-- SMTP service with Nodemailer for email notifications (comment post/reply).
-- Serverless pub/sub queue for handling emails via a Gmail SMTP server.
-- A properly resized modal optimised by [Next/Image](https://nextjs.org/docs/api-reference/next/image).
-- PostgreSQL database for comments and users.

 ## techy resources

 - [Contentful interface generator](https://github.com/intercom/contentful-typescript-codegen) to generate typings for the environment